andreaferretti/factor-tutorial/README.md

 A panoramic tour of Factor
 ==========================

 [Factor](http://factorcode.org) is a mature, dynamically typed language based on the concatenative paradigm.
 Getting started with Factor can be daunting since the concatenative paradigm is different from most mainstream languages.
 This tutorial will guide you through the basics of Factor so you can appreciate its simplicity and power.
-I assume you're an experienced programmer familiar with a functional language, and I'll assume you understand concepts like [folding](http://en.wikipedia.org/wiki/Fold_%28higher-order_function%29), [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function), and [currying](http://en.wikipedia.org/wiki/Currying).
+I assume you are an experienced programmer familiar with a functional language, and I'll assume you understand concepts like [folding](http://en.wikipedia.org/wiki/Fold_%28higher-order_function%29), [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function), and [currying](http://en.wikipedia.org/wiki/Currying).

-Even though Factor is a niche language, it's mature and has a comprehensive standard library covering tasks from JSON serialization to socket programming and HTML templating.
+Even though Factor is a niche language, it is mature and has a comprehensive standard library covering tasks from JSON serialization to socket programming and HTML templating.
 It runs in its own optimized VM with very high performance for a dynamically typed language.
-It also has a flexible object system, a [FFI](http://en.wikipedia.org/wiki/Foreign_function_interface) to C, and asynchronous I/O thats a bit like Node.js, but with a much simpler model for cooperative multithreading.
+It also has a flexible object system, a [FFI](http://en.wikipedia.org/wiki/Foreign_function_interface) to C, and asynchronous I/O that works a bit like Node.js, but with a much simpler model for cooperative multithreading.

 You may wonder why you should care enough about Factor to read this tutorial.
 Factor has a few significant advantages over other languages, most arising from the fact that it has essentially no syntax:

 * refactoring is very easy, leading to short and meaningful function definitions;
-* it's extremely succinct, letting the programmer concentrate on what's important instead of boilerplate;
+* it is extremely succinct, letting the programmer concentrate on what is important instead of boilerplate;
 * it has powerful metaprogramming capabilities, exceeding even those of LISPs;
 * it is ideal to create [DSLs](http://en.wikipedia.org/wiki/Domain-specific_language);
 * it integrates easily with powerful tools.

-Before you start this tutorial, [downloaded a copy of Factor](http://factorcode.org) so you can follow along with the examples in the listener (the Factor [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).
+Before you start this tutorial, [download a copy of Factor](http://factorcode.org) so you can follow along with the examples in the listener (the Factor [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)).

-I assume you're using Mac OS X or some distribution of Linux, but everything should work the same on other systems, provided you adjust the file paths in the examples.
+I assume you are using Mac OS X or some distribution of Linux, but everything should work the same on other systems, provided you adjust the file paths in the examples.

-The first section gives some motivation for cocatenative language's rather peculiar model of computation, but feel free to skip it if you want to get your feet wet and return to it after some hands on practice with Factor.
+The first section gives some motivation for the rather peculiar model of computation of concatenative languages, but feel free to skip it if you want to get your feet wet and return to it after some hands on practice with Factor.

 Concatenative languages
 -----------------------

 Factor is a *concatenative* programming language in the spirit of [Forth](http://en.wikipedia.org/wiki/Forth_%28programming_language%29).
 What does this even mean?

 To understand cocatenative programming, imagine a world where every value is a function, and the only operation allowed is function composition.
-Since function composition is so pervasive, it's implicit, and functions can be literally juxtaposed in order to compose them.
+Since function composition is so pervasive, it is implicit, and functions can be literally juxtaposed in order to compose them.
 So if `f` and `g` are two functions, their composition is just `f g` (unlike in mathematical notation, functions are read from left to right, so this means first execute `f`, then execute `g`).

-This requires some explanation, since we know functions often have multiple inputs and outputs, and it's not always the case that the output of `f` matches the input of `g`.
+This requires some explanation, since we know functions often have multiple inputs and outputs, and it is not always the case that the output of `f` matches the input of `g`.
 For instance, `g` may need access to values computed by earlier functions.
 But the only thing that `g` can see is the output of `f`, so the output of `f` is the whole state of the world as far as `g` is concerned.
 To make this work, functions have to thread the global state, passing it to each other.

 There are various ways this global state can be encoded.
 The most naive would use a hashmap that maps variable names to their values.
 This turns out to be too flexible: if every function can access any piece of global state, there is little control on what functions can do, little encapsulation, and ultimately programs become an unstructured mess of routines mutating global variables.